platformsh/platformsh-docs/docs/src/development/submodules.md

 ## Error when validating submodules

-If you see the following error:
+Using an SSH URL (`git@github.com:...`) to fetch submodules triggers the following error:

 ```bash
 Validating submodules.